opendocsg/slw-judgments-backfill/2018_SGCA_52/report.md

 **The Judge’s decision**

 14     The Judge found that both Cicada and NUH were jointly entitled to the ownership of the Patent.
-His decision is published as _National University Hospital (Singapore) Pte Ltd v Cicada Cube Pte Ltd_ [2017] SGHC 53 (“GD”).
+His decision is published as _National University Hospital (Singapore) Pte Ltd v Cicada Cube Pte Ltd_ <span class="citation">[2017] SGHC 53</span> (“GD”).
 First, as a preliminary point, he held that NUH was not prevented by s 47(9) of the Act from applying to the court for the determination of patent entitlement because s 47(9) did not apply to the facts of the case.
 He interpreted the phrase “the proceedings in which the jurisdiction is invoked” in s 47(9) of the Act to refer to the Reference that NUH brought to the Registrar pursuant to s 47(1), rather than the High Court Proceedings.
 Therefore, even though the

 High Court Proceedings were commenced more than two years after the date of grant of the Patent, the applicable date was the filing of the Reference, which was within two years of the date of grant of the Patent (GD at [44]–[45]).